 There are many stories and historical accounts about American Cowboys.
-African American cowboys rarely merit a mention in this much-storied and fabled history of the United States.
+The history of African American cowboys rarely merits a mention in this much-storied and fabled history of the United States.
 One out of every 4 cowboys was black.
 Yet, these men never made it into canonized American popular culture.

 Ranchers returning from the Civil War discovered their herds were either lost or nearly wild.
 They attempted to round up their cattle and rebuild their herds with slave labor (Texas didn’t liberate its enslaved people until years after the Emancipation Proclamation).
 However, in the end, ranchers were left without the free workers they were previously so dependent upon.
 Desperate for help rounding up maverick cattle, ranchers were compelled to hire newly freed, skilled, African-Americans as paid cowhands.